 Youth leaders on the frontlines of climate change are stepping up to share their stories!
 Their authentic and bold narratives are critical in telling the story of our struggles and building support for our campaigns.
 When individuals or communities develop their own narrative and share their own story, it can move people to take positive action.
-However, we know that young people and communities on the frontlines of climate change and environmental destruction -- communities of color and low income communities -- often do not get to tell their own story or their stories are manipulated by the media.
+However, we know that young people and communities on the frontlines of climate change and environmental destruction -- communities of color and low income communities -- often do not get to tell their own story or are manipulated by the media.
 That's why Power Shift Network created the Youth Climate Justice Spokesperson Bureau -- to increase visibility and support for these awesome change-makers!

-Read more about some of the inspiring leaders of color and frontline youth in the Power Shift Network and how you can uplift their stories.
+Read more about some of the inspiring leaders of color and frontline youth in Power Shift Network and how you can uplift their stories.

 - Home: Fresno, CA

 - Organizations: SustainUS, PSN Frontlines to Power